Offering personalized customer service

-Salesforce is a great tool for personalizing customer service.
+Salesforce is a great tool for personalising customer service.
 The advantage of Salesforce is that a majority of the technology solutions can be delivered using an integrated platform, enabling a complete overview of the customer relationship.

 Meaning of data and AI for customer service

 In the future, mobile applications and additional channels will help to collect more data about customers, such as their location, and also other supporting data sources with APIs will increase.
 Continuously more and more data will become available.

 Artificial intelligence provides a lot of new opportunities.
 An AI assistant can mine large amounts of data about the customer and give the customer recommended solutions directly, or it can simply help the customer service agent or sales rep to provide a more personalised service to the customer.

 The more you know, the more you can understand, and the more you can help.
 And this allows you to build a strong connection with your customer.